TheOtherRolesAU/TheOtherRoles/README.md

 - Fixed a bug where guessing a player would sometimes not return the votes to the voters
 - Fixed a bug where the Lawyer would not properly die when guessing the client
 - Removed: Disabled Vanilla Servers for now, as the mod is incompatible with them in its / their current state.
 Thanks to Miniduikboat for making custom servers great again!
-- Experimental: Advanded users can try to install the mod on the Windows Store Version of Among Us.
+- Experimental: Advanced users can try to install the mod on the Windows Store Version of Among Us.
 No Support Provided!

 **Version 4.5.3**